deuxfleurs-org/garage/doc/book/operations/layout.md

 ## Understanding unexpected layout calculations

-When adding, removing or modifying nodes in a cluster layout, sometimes unexpected assigntations of partitions to node can occure.
+When adding, removing or modifying nodes in a cluster layout, sometimes unexpected assigntations of partitions to node can occur.
 These assignations are in fact normal and logical, given the objectives of the algorihtm.
-Indeed, **the layout algorithm prioritizes moving less data between nodes over the fact of achieving equal distribution of load**.
-This section presents two examples and illustrates how one can control Garage's behavior to obtain the desired results.
+Indeed, **the layout algorithm prioritizes moving less data between nodes over the fact of achieving equal distribution of load.
+It also tries to use all links between pairs of nodes in equal proportions when moving data.**  This section presents two examples and illustrates how one can control Garage's behavior to obtain the desired results.

 ### Example 1